 The Elementary Counseling Program focuses on helping the individual know, understand, and accept himself/herself.
-Our counselor, Mrs. Denetria Neely, may be contacted at 706-796-4910.
+Our counselor, Mrs. Marcy Bradley, is with us Monday, Tuesday, and Wednesday morning.
+Please feel free to contact her at 706-796-4910.

 WHAT DOES THE ELEMENTARY GUIDANCE COUNSELOR DO?